Do you want to develop your creative and technical abilities and take your illustration skills to postgraduate level?

 Qualifications or experience

-- A good honours degree in a related subject, or equivalent professional experience and/or qualifications.
+- A minimum of a second-class honours degree in a related subject, or equivalent professional experience and/or qualifications.
+An interview or online portfolio submission will be required as part of the selection process.

 English language requirements